Radna and Óradna

 In 1631 it had a Lutheran priest: Johann Borgner, then, Johann Keuntzel in 1695.
 In 1766, Lucas Wester, the last Lutheran priest, and his followers left the town with him.
-Read more about the Saxons here:
+You can read more about the German Saxons here:

 The Castle of Radna

 As we have mentioned, the castle stood 2 kilometers from the city, rather near to the village of Dombhát (Anieş) that belongs now to the settlement of Major (Mayerhof, Maieru).
 Initially, the castle and its villages had belonged to the Székely Comes of the region.
 According to a document, the castle was there already during the time when Voivode Stibor (1395-1401) was in office.
 Its castellan was Balicki Prokop at that time.
 However, the castle was there already in the early 13th century.

 In 1409, the castle was owned by Péter Kretschmer, the judge of Beszterce (Bystrica).
 In 1414, the castellan of Nádasi Mihály, a Székely Comes was mentioned here.
 Before 1437, King Zsigmond pledged it to Jakcs Mihály of Kuszaly, who was another Székely Comes.
 You can read more about the Hungarian Székelys here: